-Whether you’re a die-hard history geek or simply are looking for a new hiking trail to explore, take a trip down to Fort Siloso, where you’ll get the novel experience of visiting an ex-WWII site in the process.
+Whether you’re a die-hard history geek or simply are looking for a new hiking trail to explore, take a trip down to Fort Siloso, where you’ll get the novel experience of visiting an ex-WWII site and national monument.

 You can’t deny that hidden tunnels and abandoned structures are like magnets to Singaporeans either.
 From replicas of coastal guns used during battle and a treetop walkway for nature enthusiasts, here’s what you can check out here.